onmomo/squeeze-plex-hub/README.md

 - Running Lyrion Music Server (formerly Logitech Media Server) with at least one connected player
   - LMS JSON/CLI interfaces enabled (default)
-- Plex Media Server with your audio library
+- Plex Media Server with your audio library to stream from.
+No further media required on Lyrion Music Server.
 - Plexamp client (desktop or mobile) signed into the same Plex account
 - Network: Squeeze Plex Hub must reach both LMS and Plexamp client (usually same LAN)